Memristor: Implementation of hysteretic current-voltage memristors

-There exist implementations of memristors with a hysteretic current-voltage curve or with both hysteretic current-voltage curve and hysteretic flux-charge curve.
+There exist implementations of memristors with a hysteretic current-voltage curve or with both a hysteretic current-voltage curve and a hysteretic flux-charge curve.
 Memristors with hysteretic current-voltage curve use a resistance dependent on the history of the current and voltage and bode well for the future of memory technology due to their simple structure, high energy efficiency, and high integration.

 Titanium dioxide memristor

 Interest in the memristor revived when an experimental solid-state version was reported by R. Stanley Williams of Hewlett Packard in 2007.
 The article was the first to demonstrate that a solid-state device could have the characteristics of a memristor based on the behavior of nanoscale thin films.
 The device neither uses magnetic flux as the theoretical memristor suggested, nor stores charge as a capacitor does, but instead achieves a resistance dependent on the history of current.

 Although not cited in HP's initial reports on their TiO_{2} memristor, the resistance switching characteristics of titanium dioxide were originally described in the 1960s.

 The HP device is composed of a thin (50 nm) titanium dioxide film between two 5 nm thick electrodes, one titanium, the other platinum.
 Initially, there are two layers to the titanium dioxide film, one of which has a slight depletion of oxygen atoms.
 The oxygen vacancies act as charge carriers, meaning that the depleted layer has a much lower resistance than the non-depleted layer.
 When an electric field is applied, the oxygen vacancies drift (see Fast-ion conductor), changing the boundary between the high-resistance and low-resistance layers.
-Thus the resistance of the film as a whole is dependent on how much charge has been passed through it in a particular direction, which is reversible by changing the direction of current.
+Thus, the resistance of the film as a whole is dependent on how much charge has been passed through it in a particular direction, which is reversible by changing the direction of current.
 Since the HP device displays fast-ion conduction at nanoscale, it is considered a nanoionic device.

 Memristance is displayed only when both the doped layer and depleted layer contribute to resistance.
 When enough charge has passed through the memristor that the ions can no longer move, the device enters hysteresis.
 It ceases to integrate q=∫I dt, but rather keeps q at an upper bound and M fixed, thus acting as a constant resistor until current is reversed.

 Memory applications of thin-film oxides had been an area of active investigation for some time.
 IBM published an article in 2000 regarding structures similar to that described by Williams.
-Samsung has a U.S. patent for oxide-vacancy based switches similar to that described by Williams.
+Samsung has a U.S. patent for oxide-vacancy-based switches similar to those described by Williams.

-In April 2010, HP labs announced that they had practical memristors working at 1 ns (~1 GHz) switching times and 3 nm by 3 nm sizes, which bodes well for the future of the technology.
+In April 2010, HP Labs announced that they had practical memristors working at 1 ns (~1 GHz) switching times and 3 nm by 3 nm sizes, which bodes well for the future of the technology.
 At these densities it could easily rival the current sub-25 nm flash memory technology.